genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/06_cache.md

     	</cacheConfig>
 ```
 ### GPAL example
-The example below shows the GPAL **process-config** being used to override system-definition values on a per microservice basis.
-Any process that uses this config is given a bigger Db connection pool size.
+As well as making specific cache settings, the example below shows the GPAL **process-config** being used to override system-definition values on a per microservice basis.
+Any process that uses this config is given a bigger Db connection pool size (50).

 ```kotlin
     import java.util.concurrent.TimeUnit